are-one/svelte-charity/README.md

 ## Live Application

-You can access this application on https://are-one-charity.netlify.com
+You can access this application on <a href="https://are-one-charity.netlify.app">https://are-one-charity.netlify.app</a>

 # svelte app